ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Gm2 Suite menu in the admin sidebar to configure settings.
-First visit **Gm2 → Google OAuth Setup** to enter your client ID and secret, then use **SEO → Connect Google Account** to authorize your Google account.
+First visit **Gm2 → Google OAuth Setup** to enter your client ID and secret, then open **Gm2 → ChatGPT** to provide your OpenAI API key and model settings.
+   Finally, use **SEO → Connect Google Account** to authorize your Google account.
 4. All required PHP libraries, including the Google API client, are bundled in the plugin.
 No additional installation steps are required.
 5. Obtain your Search Console verification code and Google Ads developer token